freqtrade/freqtrade/docs/developer.md

 ### Create changelog from git commits

 !!!
 Note
-    Make sure that the release branch is up-to-date!
+    Make sure that the `stable` branch is up-to-date!

 ``` bash
 # Needs to be done before merging / pulling that branch.